carblu/rolemining/README.md

   </p>

 <p align="justify">
-The heuristic <b>StrictUDCC</b> has been tested using real-world datasets that were publicly available from HP labs (A. Ene, W.G.
-Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
-Tarjan <em>Fast exact and heuristic methods for role minimization problems</em>.
-ACM SACMAT 2008, pp. 1–10).
+The heuristic <b>StrictUDCC</b> has been tested using real-world datasets that were publicly available from HP labs [1].
 Such datasets can also be found in the folder <b>datasets</b>.
 The heuristic <b>DuplicateUDCC</b> starts from a solution (referred to as <em>decomposition</em>) of the role mining problem in the unconstrained setting, then the heuristic manages to fix the cases where the constraint is violated.
 The decompositions used to test the heuristic <b>DuplicateUDCC</b> are obtained by applying state of the art role mining heuristics for the unconstrained setting to the real-world datasets

 </p>

-[1]
+[1] A. Ene, W.G.
+Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
+Tarjan <em>Fast exact and heuristic methods for role minimization problems</em>.
+ACM SACMAT 2008, pp. 1–10